<<Previous | Story Intro | Return to Stories | Next >>

 Judging distances had never been her strong suit.
 She tried to estimate how close she was to the spot where those Jaffa appeared.
 Which became moot when the door opened just a few feet from her, and four more of the armored warriors appeared.
 They walked toward the waiting ship.

 Her heart was pounding so hard with fright she was certain that the enemy could hear her.
-One of the Jaffa seemed to look right at her, but never reacted to the sight of a young woman lying on the ground.
+One of the Jaffa seemed to look right at her, but never reacted to the sight of a young woman laying on the ground.
 It took a few minutes for that fact to register in her mind.

 With her eyes on the retreating figures of the Jaffa, Casey rose up, moved forward.
 There had to be a release mechanism somewhere nearby, in order to open that door from this side, she thought, her fingers moving around the metal frame that she could feel.
 Five minutes of examination provided no such device however.
 She sat back on her heels.
 What if the door could only be opened from the inside?
 Maybe the Tin Men had to call ahead?
 Wasn't that just a pain-in-the-ass!
 "Damned inconsiderate goons anyway," she mumbled.
 In a room on a planet far from where she sat, her teammates looked at one another and grinned.